naskosin/MySoftUniAngularProject/README.md

 The app includes:
 Public part:
+- Login
+- Register
 - Gallery: here are all the catches by users.
+- Top 5: Here are the biggest catches, order by kg.
+Registered users part:
+- Top 5: Here are the biggest catches, order by kg.
+- My Catches: section about user profile and gallery of his catches.
 - Details: everything that you need to know about particular catch: Species, Bait, Story and Weight.
 Also you can make comment.
 - Create catch: if you re register, you can upload your fish catch, write the story of catch and name the bait that bring this fish.
-- Top 5: Here are the biggest catches, order by kg.
-- My Catches: section about user profile and gallery of his catches.
-Registered users part: